flaviostutz/coturn/README.md

 # ENVs

 * PUBLIC_IP - public IP configuration to be used by TURN.
 If not specified, the public IP will be queried by ```curl http://icanhazip.com```
-* TURN_USER - turn server static username. defaults to 'coturn'
+* TURN_USERNAME - turn server static username. defaults to 'coturn'
 * TURN_PASSWORD - turn server static password for specificed user. defaults to 'oursecret'

 # Considerations